nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 You must make a React app which shows all of the episode summaries of a tv show such as "Game Of Thrones", in one long list.

+There is now [a more detailed version of this challenge in the CYF syllabus](https://github.com/CodeYourFuture/syllabus/tree/master/js-core-3/tv-show-dom-project).
+That version is for vanilla JavaScript, not React.
+However, you might still find it useful!

 ### Example Screenshot

 ![Example Screenshot](./example-level-1.png)